Enbridge's economic impact on Indiana

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2021, through our Fueling Futures program, Enbridge invested $104,000 in community-strengthening initiatives across Indiana—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2022, through our Fueling Futures program, Enbridge invested $142,700 in community-strengthening initiatives across Indiana.
+We supported numerous not-for-profit agencies across the state aligned to our three focus areas of health and safety, environment, and community.

 - Across the U.S., through our Fueling Futures program, Enbridge invested nearly $6.4 million in communities near our pipelines, projects and facilities in 2022 through grants, sponsorships, and employee volunteering and giving.